(Click on a question to see the answer)

 The short answer: Yes and No

 The long answer: On October 19, 2012, the Arizona Data Governance Commission directed the Arizona Department of Education (ADE) to use Ed-Fi as the Agency’s internal physical data model.
-The agency originally committed to fully implementing AzEDS by July 1, 2015; however, it was determined that not all LEAs and vendors could be AzEDS compliant by that date to meet this Data Governance Commission directive.
-ADE is developing an implementation plan that will allow both vendors and LEAs to test new AzEDS submissions before they will be used for state aid payment calculations.
+The agency originally committed to fully implementing AzEDS by July 1, 2015; however, it was determined that not all LEAs and vendors could be AzEDS-compliant by that date to meet this Data Governance Commission directive.
+Instead, FY17 is a year of transition, allowing LEAs and ADE to work together to test AzEDS while SAIS remains the system of record.

 Short Answer: Yes – Eventually

 Long Answer: Beginning on July 1, 2015, AzEDS and SAIS will run in parallel using a “single submission, dual reporting” model.
 This means that each LEA will submit data using either AzEDS or SAIS, but ADE will provide reporting through both AzEDS and SAIS and continue to calculate school payments using SAIS.
 This will give LEAs and ADE time to not only transition to AzEDS, but to also ensure all calculations and reporting is accurate before the final switch over to AzEDS.
 SAIS will continue to be the “database of record” until July 1, 2016.

 AzEDS Reports and System Portal

 AzEDS reports can be accessed in the portal by clicking Reports at the top of the screen.
 The Verification Dashboard is listed next to the reports to provide current student count numbers.